 MICHELLE: Ooh!
 I somehow missed out on buying the last couple of volumes of the first run of xxxHOLiC, and now they’re pretty expensive.
 Maybe I’ll pick up the final omnibus instead.

-MELINDA: This makes me very happy!
+MJ: This makes me very happy!

 SEAN: Seven Seas reminds manga bloggers who don’t follow the series that casual readers who don’t follow manga bloggers can’t get enough of Dance in the Vampire Bund.
 The spinoff The Memories of Sledge Hammer has Vol. 2 arrive, and still does not star David Rasche.